Girls in the Classroom

 April 29, 2019

 Mount Greylock is frequently exalted as an exceptionally progressive school: a place in which girls feel empowered and boys are respectful.
 Over the past few months, the Echo wanted to discover whether this description matches the experiences of the girls at Mount Greylock, so, in this series of features, the Echo is delving into the female experience at Mount Greylock.
-Part one is a look at whether, when, and how the classroom life of girls deviates from that of their male peers.
+Part one is a look at whether, when, and how girls feel their classroom life deviates from that of their male peers.
 Subsequent pieces will examine similar trends in athletics, in the hallways, and online.

 In addition to conducting interviews, the Echo surveyed girls at Mount Greylock to reach as many voices as possible.
 The surveys were anonymous and asked whether respondents feel like they have been treated differently in the classroom as a result of stereotypes about their gender.
 Space was given to elaborate if desired.
 Of the seventy responses, thirty-eight checked yes and thirty-two checked no, warranting a closer look at the classroom culture.